googledatalab/datalab/test/README.md

 Run `npm test` from this directory to start the tests, which use [Jasmine](https://jasmine.github.io/) as a test runner.

-The tests are grouped into three sections: notebook, ui, and unit tests.
+The tests are grouped into four test sections: notebook, ui, client unit, and server unit.
 You can run just one section using `run.sh` in this directory with one of these commands:

     run.sh --notebook-tests
     run.sh --ui-tests
+    run.sh --client-unit-tests
-    run.sh --unit-tests
+    run.sh --server-unit-tests

-If you run `run.sh` with no arguments, it will run all three sections.
+If you run `run.sh` with no arguments, it will run all four sections.

 UI and notebook tests require the Datalab and Selenium docker containers to be running (as set up in `run.sh`).
 If you want to iterate on the notebook or ui tests, you can manually start these containers as in the run script, then start a test suite by calling the `jasmine` command directly, for example: `jasmine --config=notebook/jasmine.json`.
-Unit tests do not require the containers, and are very fast to run: you can run `run.sh -u` to run just the unit tests, which should finish in under one second.
+Unit tests do not require the containers, and are very fast to run: you can run `run.sh -u` to run just the client and server unit tests, which should finish in under one second.

 If you get errors running the UI tests, you may need to manually delete `~/datalab_tests/` and run again.